Icepenguins101/charms-bar-port/README.md

 <br />
 <br />
 Q: How can I switch to the Windows 10 Technical Preview style on Charms Bar Port?<br />
-A: This requires fiddling with the registry.
+A: For a true Windows 10 Technical Preview style, you must stay on the Windows 8.1 Charms Bar theme and requires fiddling with the registry.
 I am not responsible if you mess up your system.<br />
 <br />
 <ol>
   <li>Press the “WIN+R” key combination to launch the Run dialog box, then type regedit and press enter.
 It’ll open the Registry Editor, and go to following key: